What is the Re-employment Program?

-The seaman must provide a complaint in writing to the Maritime Administration address above describing the allegations of failure, refusal, or imminent failure or refusal of an employer to grant reemployment rights.
+- Worker provides a complaint in writing to the MARAD address above describing any allegations of failure, refusal, or imminent failure or refusal of an employer to grant re-employment rights.

-The Maritime Administration will communicate with the individual and the employer to attempt to resolve the complaint without litigation.
+- MARAD communicates with the worker and the previous employer to attempt to resolve the complaint without litigation

-If attempts to resolve the complaint are unsuccessful the Maritime Administration may seek advice of the Department of Labor.
+- If attempts to resolve the complaint are unsuccessful, MARAD might seek advice of the Department of Labor

 The citation in the Code of Federal Regulation is: